Frequently asked questions

 Life happens and I understand that it’s not always possible to give lots of notice when you need some copy.
 If it’s a blog or a small project, I can usually fit the work in fairly quickly.
 For larger projects, I’ll need more notice.

 I work flexibly around my clients.
-My usual working hours are Monday-Friday, 9am to 5.00pm.
+My usual working hours are Monday to Friday, 9am to 5.00pm.

 I don’t tend to work at weekends (everyone needs a break, after all).
-But if your project is very urgent, give me a call to see what I can do.
-Just to note that I charge extra for working unsocial hours (weekends, evenings and bank holidays).
+But if your project is very urgent, give me a call to check my availability.
+Just to be aware: I charge extra for working unsocial hours (weekends, evenings and bank holidays).

-For details of my current availability, please drop me a message or give me a call.
+For details about my current availability, please drop me a message or phone me.

-If I don’t have any capacity, I can usually recommend other trusted copywriters who can help.
+If I’m very booked up, I can usually recommend other trusted copywriters who can help.

 Before our meeting, I’ll send over a few questions to help gather some initial information.
 This is all part of the briefing process.

-For a fun take on this, take a look at my blog on what Mad Men teaches us about the copywriting brief.
+For a fun take on this, have a read of my blog on what Mad Men teaches us about the copywriting brief.

 Copywriting is my living and it pays my bills.
 So, I’m not able to offer copywriting for free, I’m afraid.